rd--/jssc3/help/Essay/SuperScript.md

 ## What is Rich Text Editing?

-The browser environment allows for programs to be written as rich text documents (Lampson, 1979).
+The browser environment allows for programs to be written as rich text documents (Lampson 1979).
 The area containing this text is a simple editor, there are the usual key commands for formatting, i.e. _Ctrl-i_ to italicise the selected text &etc.

 ## What is C-Smalltalk?

-C-Smalltalk is a C-like (Ritchie, 1978) syntax for Smalltalk (Kay, 1993).
+C-Smalltalk is a C-like (Ritchie 1978) syntax for Smalltalk (Kay 1993).
 C-Smalltalk is part of the [Smalltalk SuperCollider](https://rohandrape.net/?t=stsc3) system.
 C-Smalltalk is closely related to the SuperCollider language syntax.